-Diplomas are dated and awarded to graduating students each semester (fall, spring and summer) upon graduation clearance of each student.
+Diplomas are dated and awarded to graduating students each semester or session (fall, spring and summer) upon graduation clearance of each student.
 The spring commencement date and the last day of the summer and fall term are the dates recorded on diplomas and on the transcripts for all students fulfilling degree requirements within a degree granting period.
 The diploma is imprinted with the name of the degree awarded and the student's major(s).
 Minors or emphases are not printed on the diploma.
 Diplomas will be mailed to graduates approximately ten to twelve weeks after the end of the term in which the degree is conferred.
-Replacement diplomas may be issued upon a request from the original holder.
+All accounts with Colorado State University-Pueblo must be settled before a diploma will be awarded.
+Replacement diplomas may be issued upon signed request from the original holder.
 Please check with the Records Office for current diploma replacement fees.